0nix/ggj21/twine/evidence_questioning.md

 "You'd think that, of course, but her address on file is not the one listed for Hassel.
 I don't think she even lives in that location, and I'm starting to doubt it even exists...
 Lieutenant, you are being quite flippant, even as this gross error is in your hands."
 Sergeant Bayer says, with an incensed demeanor.

-"Oh please, Sergeant Bayer, you can't possibly mean I--" Lieutenant Sessler starts to defends himself.
+"Oh please, Bayer, the last person I want to hear that from is you."
+Lieutenant Sessler defends himself.

 "Answer me, Sessler.
 Why is there so little information on this woman?
 So little that we don't even know who the people in her picture even are?
 If not you, who must we blame for this much incompetence?"
 Sergeant Bayer accuses, raising the volume of his voice with every question.